tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <details>
 <summary><strong>Recall</strong></summary>
 Recall is the measurement of how many times a value was predicted and was also incorrect.
-For example, if our model was predicting colors - blue, green and purple, recall would be the measurement of how many times green was predicted incorrectly.
+For example, if our model was predicting colors - blue, green, and purple, recall would be the measurement of how many times green was predicted incorrectly.

 The formula for recall is TP / (TP + FN).